leo-lightfoot/ECB-Interest-Rate-Policy/docs/DOCUMENTATION.md

 ### Model Training Process

 The model training script:
-1. Performs hyperparameter tuning using RandomizedSearchCV
+1. Divides data into train(80%) and test(20%) set using Stratified Kfold techniques to prevent class imbalance.
 2. Trains each model with optimized parameters
+3. Performs hyperparameter tuning using RandomizedSearchCV
-3. Evaluates performance on test data
+4. Evaluates performance on test data
-4. Saves the trained model and performance metrics
+5. Saves the trained model and performance metrics

-### Custom Enhancements
-1. Custom probability thresholds for SMOTE models to further improve performance
-2. Two-stage prediction approach to handle the hierarchical nature of rate decisions
-3. Crisis-period weighting to account for different ECB behavior during economic crises
-4. Extensive SHAP analysis to explain model decisions

 ## Model Evaluation